Monster movie: Spielberg era (1975–1998)

 In 1975, Steven Spielberg directed Jaws, which while labeled as a "thriller", features a large, animatronic great white shark.
 Jaws was an aquatic monster movie influenced by earlier monster films such as King Kong and Godzilla.
 Jaws is one of the few monster movies based on a real incident: the New Jersey shark-attacks of 1916 (from which Peter Benchley got the idea for the story).
 Director John Guillermin remade King Kong in 1976.
 The xenomorph alien had its first appearance in the 1979 science-fiction/horror film Alien, directed by Ridley Scott.
 That was the same year when magazine Fangoria started being published, in response to the popularity of this genre.

 Since the mid-1970s, with Mel Brooks' Young Frankenstein, and into the 1980s, monster movies like Larry Cohen's Q, the Winged Serpent (1982), Tom Holland's Fright Night (1985), George A. Romero's Creepshow (1982) and Ron Underwood's Tremors (1990) used comedy as a scaring device.
 Just before the technological revolution that made possible to create digital special effects thanks to CGI, the last generation of SFX artists impressed many with the quality and realism of their creations: Rick Baker, Stan Winston and Rob Bottin are among the most remarkable names in the industry.

 1993 saw the release of Jurassic Park, based on the 1990 novel of the same name by Michael Crichton and directed by Steven Spielberg, which set a new benchmark in the genre with innovative use of CGI and tried-and-tested animatronics to recreate dinosaurs.
 The film was also influenced by Godzilla.
 Jurassic Park was an enormous critical and commercial success and at one point held the title of the highest-grossing film of all time.

-The success of Jurassic Park and its five sequels, The Lost World: Jurassic Park (1997), Jurassic Park III (2001), Jurassic World (2015), Jurassic World: Fallen Kingdom (2018) and Jurassic World Dominion (2022), made sure that dinosaurs like Tyrannosaurus rex and the Velociraptor established themselves in the public psyche.
+The success of Jurassic Park and its six sequels, The Lost World: Jurassic Park (1997), Jurassic Park III (2001), Jurassic World (2015), Jurassic World: Fallen Kingdom (2018), Jurassic World Dominion (2022), and Jurassic World Rebirth (2025), made sure that dinosaurs like Tyrannosaurus rex and the Velociraptor established themselves in the public psyche.
 The movies also helped generate renewed interest in paleontology.
 While the films showed allegedly authentic dinosaurs which had been recreated by genetic engineering and could be understood as science fiction, advanced contemporary animation technology made it also possible to revive medieval legends about dragons.
 The successful feature film Dragonheart (1996) showed a friendly dragon voiced by Sean Connery.